software-students-fall2022/final-project-project5-team2/README.md

 3. Pip3 install all dependencies in [requirements.txt](https://github.com/software-students-fall2022/final-project-project5-team2/blob/main/web-app/requirements.txt) within the web-app directory.

-4. In a .env file in the root directory, establish a connection to a database using a variable named MONGODB_CONNSTRING.
+4. In a .env file in the root directory, establish a connection to a MongoDB database using a variable named MONGODB_CONNSTRING.

 5. Now, when you go to the web-app directory, you can just run the following command: